MikoStellio/appium_demo/README.md

    * Android SDK Platform-Tools
 6. appium driver UiAutomator2

-Ensure they are set in the environment PATH
+Ensure they are set in the environment PATH.

-This framework was not tested in other python versions except 3.12
+> **Note:** This framework was not tested in other python versions except 3.12.

 The desired capabilities does not include a UDID as it assumes that only 1 Android phone is connected to the machine.
 Encountering an error about specification of device UDID can be fixed by adding _"udid": "phoneUdid"_ inside the